 So it’s begun.
 The process of turning the guest room into the girls’ shared room is underway.
-A couple weeks ago, Matt and I decided to tackle a project that I’d been dreaming about for this room, a board and batten accent wall.
+A couple of weeks ago, Matt and I decided to tackle our latest home improvement project that I’d been dreaming about for this room, a board and batten accent wall.
 I love a good accent wall.
-I think board and batten especially, gives dimension and texture to a space.
-We did a very easy board and batten in our guest bathroom last year.
+I think board and batten especially, give dimension and texture to a space.
+We did a very easy board and batten wall in our guest bathroom last year.
 This time we opted for a horizontal board and batten and I love the way it turned out.

-How to install a horizontal board and batten accent wall
+How to install a horizontal board and batten wall as an accent

 The installation of this accent wall really took just a few hours.
 I convinced Matt to do it in the morning and by the evening the board and batten was complete and the next day we had painted the entire room.